HaoCuii/Taskify/README.md

 - **Task Management**: Users can create, edit, and delete tasks with real-time synchronization across all connected clients.
 - **Responsive Design**: Fully responsive design, optimized for mobile, tablet, and desktop devices.
 - **User-friendly Interface**: Clean, modern design built with Tailwind CSS for fast and customizable styling.
+- **Unique animated background effect**: Added to really make the website stand out from many others.

 ---